 - Sugar: Use extra fin sugar like powdered sugar, icing sugar, or confectioners sugar.
 Don't use granulated sugar, as it may result in a grainy buttercream with a not-at-all-smooth texture.

-- Heavy cream: You can use heavy cream or heavy whipping cream.
+- Heavy cream: You can use heavy cream, heavy whipping cream (double cream) or milk.

 - Vanilla: As an option, pure vanilla extract adds a delicious flavor to this plain frosting, or you can use the seeds of a vanilla bean or vanilla bean paste.